Want some heads up on the worst student pilot mistakes before you begin flying?

 The worst student pilot mistake is to misjudge the height while descending over the runway.

 So ask your flight instructor when is the right time to flare your aircraft.
-Every flight instructor has their own technique of judging the height.
+Every flight instructor has their technique of judging the height.

 Watch the video below to understand when to flare your aircraft.

 Final Tip.
-Buying a headset.
+You must buy a headset.

 As a student pilot, you will need a flight headset.

 Think of buying expensive flying headsets as an investment.
-Because as you will fly more and more you will realize the discomfort of using a cheaper flight headset.
+Because as you will fly more and more, you will realize the discomfort of using a cheaper flight headset.

 Expensive headsets are tagged a higher price for the quality it has.